mstksg/inCode/copy/entries/principle-of-documentation-as-liability.md

 [levels]: https://blog.jle.im/entry/levels-of-type-safety-haskell-lists.html

-Lately I've noticed I have been falling back to a certain principle/heuristic that I have started calling the *"Principal of Documentation as Liability"*.
+Lately I've noticed I have been falling back to a certain principle/heuristic that I have started calling the *"Principle of Documentation as Liability"*.
 The basic ideas are:

 1.  _All_ non-code documentation, though sometimes useful, is a liability and